mcmire/dotfiles/README.md

 # dotfiles

-This is where I keep configuration for zsh, RubyGems, git, Clojure, Java, and other stuff.
+This is where I keep configuration for zsh, RubyGems, git, and other stuff.

+## Prerequisites

+This configuration is moderately reliant on zsh, so you'll want to install that first.
+Because I am not a zsh guru, I use oh-my-zsh, so install that first:

+    git clone http://github.com/robbyrussell/oh-my-zsh.git ~/.oh-my-zsh

+Then, set zsh as your default shell:

+    chsh -s zsh

 ## Installation

-First install oh-my-zsh:

-    git clone http://github.com/robbyrussell/oh-my-zsh.git ~/.oh-my-zsh
+First, clone this repo somewhere.
+I recommend you put it in your ~/code folder because you may want to come back to it later, or fork it.

-Then, after cloning this repo, run the install script:
+Next, run the install script:

     script/install

-## How it works

-The install script will copy over anything in src/ as a dotfile.
-That is, src/ackrc is copied to ~/.ackrc, src/inputrc is copied to ~/.inputrc, etc. If a file ends in .erb it will be evaluated as an ERB template and the resulting content will copied to the dotfile (@options refer to the options parsed from the command line).
-The script takes care not to overwrite any files, unless you specify --force-templates or --force-all.
-If you want to know what it will do before running it for real, say `script/install --verbose --dry-run`.
+By default this will copy the files to your home directory, but if you've forked this repo and plan on developing it further, then you may want to create symlinks instead:

+    script/install --link

+If you want to know what this will do first, say:

+    script/install --dry-run

+Finally, for further help, say:

+    script/install --help

 ## Author